Introducing – Mitchell Blades

 Mitchell Blades are superbly constructed performance sea kayaking paddles, quite unlike anything else available in the Australian market.
 They are made to a construction standard which on inspection is instantly convincing, with the concept of a light ‘swing weight’ inherent in the design.
-Whether you have a long, traditional sea stroke, or a more modern high angle paddling style, there is a Mitchell Blade which will suit you.
-Funky colours round off the package – striking, well designed, brilliant quality paddles for sea kayakers.
+They reward correct & upright modern paddling styles, & feature the sort of performance previously limited to whitewater paddles.

 Mitchell Blades Bombora

 The Bombora has a strong but not exhausting catch, a smooth feel through the stroke & with the shortened face a quick & easy exit.
 It is a tremendously strong paddle for technical paddling & strokes, yet doesn’t need a huge amount of grunt to cruise distance.
 We are noticing sea kayakers skills rising around the country.
 The days of the thin bladed ‘touring’ paddle with a long 220cm+ shaft are limited as paddlers are becoming technically more proficient and seeing the benefits of a higher angled stroke to their overall cruising & playing.
 The Bombora is our attempt to accommodate this into a cutting edge design, made to make the kind of paddling we do more enjoyable & rewarding.
 Click HERE to read Rob Mercer’s review of this exciting new paddle design.
-Introducing the new crank shaft, the Bombora HV & the Bomborah LV, with a narrower shaft & 610cm2 blade area.
+Available as a straight shaft with a custom length & feather, with a custom length & feather vario split shaft, or with our new variable length & feather crank shaft.
+Paddle area 660cm2.

 Prices (including National delivery)